 Pennsylvania's Migrant Education Program (PA-MEP) is a federally funded program that supplements educational support services for migratory children.
-The PA-MEP assists school districts and charters in coordinating the continuity of educational services for children who have had their schooling interrupted.
-The PA-MEP provides formula grants to state educational agencies to establish or improve education programs for migrant children.
+The PA-MEP assists school districts and charter schools in coordinating the continuity of educational services for children who have had their schooling interrupted, and provides formula grants to state educational agencies to establish or improve education programs for migrant children.

-The PA-MEP Preschool and Kindergarten Readiness Checklist for Parents is available in the following languages:
+The PA-MEP Pre-K/Kindergarten Preparation Inventory for Caretakers is available in the following languages:

 Arabic (PDF), Burmese (PDF), Chin (PDF), English (PDF), French (PDF), Indonesian (PDF), Karen (PDF), Khmer (PDF), Kinyarwanda (PDF), Malay (PDF), Nepali (PDF), Somali (PDF), Spanish (PDF), Swahili (PDF), Tedim (PDF)

 The PA-MEP Pre-K/Kindergarten Preparation Inventory is available in the following languages:

 English (PDF), Karen (PDF), Khmer (PDF), Nepali (PDF) , Spanish (PDF), Swahili (PDF)

 through Chester County Regional Education Services, contracted with the

 Allegheny Intermediate Unit (AIU) to conduct a comprehensive external